 In October, the PSAT will be offered to 10th and 11th grade students at PCHS.
 This test requires about 3 hours (testing and data fill-out).
 Testing will be on Saturday, October 14 in the high school gym or in a classroom, depending on the number of students who take the test.

-JUNIORS AND SOPHOMORES On Saturday, October 15, the PSAT will be offered to 10th and 11th grade students at PCHS.
-This test requires about 3 hours (testing and data fill-out).
-PSAT/NMSQT These letters stand for the Preliminary SAT/National Merit Scholarship Qualifying Test.
+These letters stand for the Preliminary SAT/National Merit Scholarship Qualifying Test.
 The PSAT is the first step to enter scholarship competitions conducted by the National Merit Scholarship Corporation.
-More than one million high school students who take the PSAT/NMSQT will enter the Merit Program.
-Approximately 8,000 will win Merit Scholarship awards.
+Each year, some 1.6 million high school students enter the competition; 50,000 are recognized for their academic accomplishments and potential; and 8,700 win Merit Scholarship awards or Special Scholarships for college undergraduate study.
+(Special Scholarships are provided by corporate sponsors for students who meet their criteria and are high performers in the competition, but not Finalists.)
 To be eligible, students must be enrolled full time as a high school student, be a citizen of the United States or a permanent U.S. resident, and take the PSAT as a junior.
 If you take the PSAT as a sophomore, your score does not count toward scholarship competitions but it is a good pretest for taking the PSAT and the ACT/SAT as a junior.
 The students who will benefit from taking the PSAT are:

 - Those with a GPA of 3.5 or better – to be considered for scholarships.

-When you sign up for the PSAT you will receive a booklet that has more information and a sample test.
-The cost for the PSAT is $17.00 – sign up and pay in the office by Thursday, September 22.
-The test will be administered at PCHS on Saturday, October 15 at 8:30 a.m.
+The cost for the PSAT is $18.
+Sign up and pay in the office by Thursday, September 21.
+The test will be administered at PCHS on Saturday, October 14 at 8:30 a.m.